ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 * Tree: The **Outline**
 * Graphics: The 3D graphics engine

-You also would have access to several types and namespaces that are included in the scripting scope, but are not available from those entry points.
+You also would have access to several types and namespaces that are included in the scripting scope but are not available from those entry points.

 Additional resources